pts/pyrsakeytool/README.txt

 * Reading or writing RSA public key formats (with the private key fields).
 * Reading, writing or verifying X.509 certificates (cert.pem, *.csr,
   `openssl x509') and certificate requests.
-* Many command-line flags `openssl rsa ...'.
+* Many command-line flags of `openssl rsa ...'.

 rsakeytool.py works with any version of Python >= 2.4.
 It has been tested with 2.4, 2.7, 3.0 and 3.8. rsakeytool.py uses only a few standard
 Python modules, it doesn't need any extensions (e.g. pyasn1 or PyCrypto).

-FYI PEM is the private key file format used by web servers (for https://) and OpenSSH (~/.ssh/id_rsa).
+FYI PEM is the private key file format used by web servers (for https://).
+OpenSSH also supports PEM, but recent versions of ssh-keygen generate the custom OpenSSH format (~/.ssh/id_rsa).
 PEM is an ASCII (with base64) format.
 DER is the eqivalent binary format.
 Both of these formats serialize values using ASN.1.
+Other formats (such as OpeNSSH and Microsoft) dont' use ASN.1.

 Example usage for dumping hex integer values to stdout: